Sudhanshu-Nautiyal/Kafka_Study_Notes/schema_registry.md

 - Schema Registry stores all schemas in a Kafka topic **_schemas** defined by kafkastore.config = _schemas (default) which is a single partition topic with log compacted.
 - HTTP and HTTPS client protocol are supported for schema registry.
 - Default port for listener is 8081
-- The default response media type application/vnd.schemaregistry.v1+json, application/vnd.schemaregistry+json, application/json are used in response header.
+- The default response media type **application/vnd.schemaregistry.v1+json**, **pplication/vnd.schemaregistry+json**, application/json are used in response header.

+#### Sample scenarios
+- In Avro, adding a field to a record without default is a `forward` schema evolution

 #### Resources